Grounded theory: Criticisms

 Grounded theory has been criticized based on the scientific idea of what a theory is.
-Thomas and James, for example, distinguish the ideas of generalization, over-generalization, and theory, noting that some scientific theories explain a broad range of phenomena succinctly, which grounded theory does not.
+Thomas and James, for example, distinguish the ideas of generalization, overgeneralization, and theory, noting that some scientific theories explain a broad range of phenomena succinctly, which grounded theory does not.
 Thomas and James observed that "The problems come when too much is claimed for [for a theory], simply because it is empirical; problems come in distinguishing generalization from over-generalization, narrative from induction."
 They also write that grounded theory advocates sometimes claim to find causal implications when in truth they only find an association.

 There has been criticism of grounded theory on the grounds that it opens the door to letting too much researcher subjectivity enter.
 The authors just cited suggest that it is impossible to free oneself of preconceptions in the collection and analysis of data in the way that Glaser and Strauss assert is necessary.
 Popper also undermines grounded theory's idea that hypotheses arise from data unaffected by prior expectations.
 Popper wrote that "objects can be classified and can become similar or dissimilar, only in this way--by being related to needs and interests."
 Observation is always selective, based on past research and the investigators' goals and motives, and that preconceptionless research is impossible.
 Critics also note that grounded theory fails to mitigate participant reactivity and has the potential for an investigator steeped in grounded theory to over-identify with one or more study participants.

 Although they suggest that one element of grounded theory worth keeping is the constant comparative method, Thomas and James point to the formulaic nature of grounded theory methods and the lack of congruence of those methods with open and creative interpretation, which ought to be the hallmark of qualitative inquiry.

 The grounded theory approach can be criticized as being too empiricist, i.e., that it relies too heavily on the empirical data.
 Grounded theory considers fieldwork data as the source of theory.
 Thus the theories that emerge from a new fieldwork are set against the theories that preceded the fieldwork.

 Strauss's version of grounded theory has been criticized in several other ways: